Reporting a safeguarding concern

 From 1 July 2015 all schools are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015, in the exercise of their functions, to have “due regard to the need to prevent people from being drawn into terrorism”.
 This duty is known as the Prevent Duty for Schools.

 At Nanstallon School, we build pupils’ resilience to radicalisation by promoting fundamental British values and enabling our pupils to challenge extremist views.
-We know that extremism of all kinds can threaten our safety and undermines our way of life.
+We know that extremism of all kinds can threaten our safety and undermines our values.